ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/ballerina-streaming-reference.md

     `time(int windowTime)`

-    A sliding time window that holds events that arrived during the last `windowTime` period at a given time, and gets updated for each event arrival and expiry.
+    A sliding time window gets updated on the arrival and expiry of each event.
+Thus, at a given time, it holds all the events that arrived during the last `windowTime` period.

 2.  timeBatch window

     `timeBatch(int windowTime)`

-    A batch (tumbling) time window that holds events that arrive during `windowTime` periods, and gets updated for each `windowTime`.
+    A batch (tumbling) time window holds the events that arrive during the specified `windowTime` period.
+The `windowTime` is initiated by the arrival of the first event.

 3. timeLength window

     `timelength(int windowTime, int windowLength)`

-    A sliding time window that, at a given time holds the last `windowLength` events that arrived during last `windowTime` period, and gets updated for every event arrival and expiry.
+    A sliding time length window holds the events that arrive during the specified `windowTime` period until the number of events specified as the `windowLength` is reached.

 4. length window
     `length(int windowLength)`

-    A sliding length window that holds the last `windowLength` events at a given time, and gets updated for each arrival and expiry.
+    A sliding length window gets updated on the arrival and expiry of each event.
+At a given time, it holds events until the  the number of events specified as the `windowLength` is reached.

 5. lengthBatch window

     `lengthBatch(int windowLength)`

-    A batch (tumbling) length window that holds a number of events specified as the `windowLength`.
-The window is updated each time a batch of events that equals the number specified as the `windowLength` arrives.
+    A batch (tumbling) length window gets updated each time a batch of events that equals the number specified as the `windowLength` arrives.
+Thus, at a given time, it holds the number of events specified as the `windowLength`.

 6. externalTime window

     `externalTime(timeStamp, int windowTime)`

-    A sliding time window based on external time.
-It holds events that arrived during the last `windowTime` period from the external `timestamp`, and gets updated on every monotonically increasing `timestamp`.
-Here the `timeStamp` should be an attribute of the record which is used as the constraint type of relevant input stream.
+    A sliding time window is based on the external time.
+It holds the events that arrived during the last `windowTime` period starting from the specified external `timestamp`, and gets updated every time when the `timestamp` increases monotonically.

-    As the `timeStamp` parameter you should pass `<streamName>.<attiributeName>`.
+    Here, the `timeStamp` should be an attribute of the record, which is used as the constraint type of the relevant input stream.
+You should pass `<streamName>.<attiributeName>` as the `timeStamp` parameter.

 7. externalTimeBatch window

     `externalTimeBatch(timeStamp, int windowTime, int? startTime, int? timeout)`

-    A batch (tumbling) time window based on external time, that holds events arrived during `windowTime` periods, and gets updated for every `windowTime`.
-Here the `timeStamp` should be an attribute of the record which is used as the constraint type of relevant input stream.
-As the `timeStamp` parameter you should pass `<streamName>
+    A batch (tumbling) time window is based on the external time.
+It gets updated and holds the events arrived during every specified `windowTime` periods.
+Here, the `timeStamp` should be an attribute of the record, which is used as the constraint type of the relevant input stream.

-     .<attiributeName>`.
-Parameters `startTime` and `timeout` are optional parameters. `startTime` can be used to specify a user defined time to start the first batch. `timeout` is time to wait for arrival of new event, before flushing and giving output for events belonging to a specific batch.
-Usually `timeout` is greater than `windowTime`.
+    You should pass `<streamName>.<attiributeName>` as the `timeStamp` parameter .
+The `startTime` and `timeout` are optional parameters.
+The `startTime` parameter specifies a user-defined time to start the first batch.
+The `timeout` parameter denotes the time to wait for arrival of a new event before flushing the output of the events belonging to a specific batch.
+Usually, the `timeout`value is greater than the `windowTime`.

 8. uniqueLength window

     `uniqueLength(uniqueAttribute, int windowLength)`

     A sliding length window that returns unique events within the `windowLength` based on the given `uniqueAttribute` .
-Here the `uniqueAttribute` should be an attribute of the record which is used as the constraint type of relevant input stream.
+Here, the `uniqueAttribute` should be an attribute of the record, which is used as the constraint type of the relevant input stream.

 9. delay window

     `delay(int delayTime)`

-    A delay window holds events for a specific time period(`delayTime`) that is regarded as a delay period before processing them.
+    A delay window holds events during a specific time period(`delayTime`) that is regarded as a delay period before processing them.

 10. sort window

     `sort(int windowLength, attributeName, string order)`

-    A sort sort window holds a batch of events that equal the number specified as the `windowLength` and sorts them in the given `order` of given `attributeName`.
-Here the `attributeName` should be an attribute of the record which is used as the constraint type of relevant input stream.
-You can have multiple `attributeName` fields followed by it's `order`.
+    A sort window holds a batch of events that equals the number specified as the `windowLength` and sorts them in the given `order` by the specified `attributeName`.

+    Here, the `attributeName` should be an attribute of the record, which is used as the constraint type of the relevant input stream.
+You can have multiple `attributeName` fields followed by its `order`.

 11. timeAccum window

     `timeAccum(int timePeriod)`

-    A sliding window that accumulates events until no more events arrive within the `timePeriod`, and only then releases the accumulated events.
+    A sliding window that accumulates events until no more events arrive within the `timePeriod`, and releases the accumulated events only then.

 12. hopping window

     `hopping(int windowTime, int hoppingTime)`

-    A hopping window holds the events arrived within last `windowTime` and release them in every `hoppingTime` period.
+    A hopping window holds the events that arrived during the last `windowTime` and releases them in every `hoppingTime` period.

 13. timeOrder window

     `timeOrder(timestamp, int windowTime, boolean dropOlderEvents)`

-    A timeOrder window orders events that arrive out-of-order, using timestamp values provided by `timestamp`, and bycomparing that `timestamp` value to system time. `windowTime` is the window duration. `dropOlderEvents` flag determines whether to drop the events which has timestamp value less than the tail-time of current window.
+    A timeOrder window orders events that arrive out-of-order based on the timestamp values provided by the `timestamp` by comparing the `timestamp` value with the system time.
+The `windowTime` is the window duration.

+    The`dropOlderEvents` flag determines whether to drop the events that have a timestamp value less than the tail-time of the current window.

-    Tail-time is the time, an amount of `windowTime` before the system time.
-Here the `timeStamp` should be an attribute of the record which is used as the constraint type of relevant input stream.
-As the `timeStamp` parameter you should pass `<streamName>.<attiributeName>`.
+    Tail-time is the ending (system) time of the `windowTime` period.
+Here, the `timeStamp` should be an attribute of the record, which is used as the constraint type of the relevant input stream.
+You should pass `<streamName>.<attiributeName>`as the `timeStamp` parameter.

 #### Aggregate function